wgroeneveld/go-jamming/README.md

     target=https://aaronpk.example/post-by-aaron
 ```

 Will result in a `202 Accepted` - it handles things async.
-Stores in `.json` files in `data/domain`.
+Stores in `.json` files in `[dataPath]/domain`.

 #### 1.2 `GET /webmention/:domain/:token`

 Retrieves a JSON array with relevant webmentions stored for that domain.
 The token should match.
-See `config.js` to fiddle with it yourself.
+See configuration to fiddle with it yourself.
 Environment variables are supported, although I haven't used them yet.

 #### 1.3 `PUT /webmention/:domain/:token`